 At the request of Customer, Lightstream will conduct a Root Cause Analysis (RCA) for disruptions in which Lightstream services are (or might be) involved.
 The RCA will include a detailed factual report of the events, supplemented with observations and conclusions.
-Lightstream will do its best to provide a (draft) RCA within 1 month.
+Lightstream will do its best to provide a (draft) RCA within 30 calendar days.